nicktodd/ml-deployment-workshop/03_custom_image_pipeline.md

 This pipeline is much simpler than our Customer Churn Step Function pipeline, as we want to focus in this example, on how a Docker image is created as part of a pipeline.

-It could easily be extended to add in more steps if required.
+It could easily be extended to add in more steps if required, such as updating our DynamoDB database table acting as the model registry.

 We are also in this model introducing multiple CodeBuild steps.

 Just like in the previous exercise, your challenge is to get this pipeline working for yourself!

 # Your Tasks
 Broadly, you will need to complete the following tasks.